codewars/docs/content/languages/lambdacalc/lc-test.md

 }
 ```

-`LC.configure` can be used to change the settings, by passing an object with key-values of the settings to be changed.
+`LC.configure();` can be used to change the settings, by passing an object with key-values of the settings to be changed.
 For example `LC.configure({purity: "Let", numEncoding: "Scott"})`

 `verbosity` controls the amount of debug and error information displayed.